-What partnerships, if any, with GADOE Rep
+What partnerships, if any, with

-IHEs, business, Non-Profits, RESA Rep
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

 the LEA implementing in carrying

 out this action step(s)?

-Action Step Coaching Cycle
+Action Step Teachers will implement Math fluency and problem solving stations at least 3xs a week.

-Funding Sources N/A
+Funding Sources Consolidated Funding

 Subgroups Economically Disadvantaged

-Student with Disabilities
+Race / Ethnicity / Minority Student with Disabilities

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

-Method for Monitoring Sign In Sheets
+Method for Monitoring observations

-Implementation Coaching
+Implementation walk-throughs

-Video Reflections

-Meeting Minutes
+peer observations

+collaborative planning

+professional learning

-Method for Monitoring Observations
+Method for Monitoring assessments

-Effectiveness Surveys
+Effectiveness CMAs

-Administrative Walkthroughs
+IReady

+GMAS

-Position/Role Responsible Master Teachers
+Position/Role Responsible James/Principal

+Thomas/AP

+Elrod/IS

+Randolph/MTSS

+Teachers

 Timeline for Implementation Weekly

-What partnerships, if any, with GADOE Representative Dr. Barham
+What partnerships, if any, with

-IHEs, business, Non-Profits, RESA Representative Ms. Bradley
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

 the LEA implementing in carrying

 out this action step(s)?